-Element Description column_name The name of the column in the table that contains the text documents to search. expression Expression defining an index fragment.
-Must return a Boolean value.
-Can contain only columns from the current table and data values from only a single row.
-No subqueries nor aggregates are allowed.
-The built-in CURRENT, DATE, SYSDATE, and TODAY functions are not valid here.
-The bts_contains() search predicate is not valid.
-For more information about expressions, see Expression. field The column name that is indexed. index_name The name of the bts index. max_clauses The maximum number of clauses in a basic text search query.
-Default is 1024. op_class The operator class applicable to the data type specified in the column_name . space_name The name of the sbspace or extspace in which to store the bts index. table_name The name of the table for which you are creating the index. tempspace_name The name of the space in which to store temporary files. thesaurus_index The name of the bts index created on the thesaurus table.
+Element Description column_name The name of the column in the table that contains the text documents to search. expression The expression that defines an index fragment.
+The expression must return a Boolean value.
+The expression can contain only columns from the current table and data values from only a single row.
+The expression cannot include the following elements: • Subqueries Aggregates are not allowed.
+T • The built-in CURRENT, DATE, SYSDATE, and TODAY functions • The bts_contains() search predicate For more information about expressions, see Expression. field The column name that is indexed. index_name The name of the bts index. max_clauses The maximum number of clauses in a basic text search query.
+Default is 1024. number_tokens The maximum number of tokens to index for each document.
+Default is 10 000.
+Maximum is 2 000 000 000. op_class The operator class for the data type that is specified in the column_name element. space_name The name of the sbspace or extspace in which to store the bts index. table_name The name of the table for which you are creating the index. tempspace_name The name of the space in which to store temporary files.